Flank/flank/docs/bugs/null_no_tests_found.md

 # The problem
 One or more shards failed because there are no test cases inside.
-This problem encounter a couple times on submodule tests which use a lot of additional test apks.
+This problem encounter a couple times on multi-module tests which use a lot of additional test apks.
 It was noticed only with the submodule tests.

 ## Stack trace
 ```